luontola/web-intro/templates.md

 end
 ```

 Then run the command `ruby app.rb` in your terminal.
 It should start a web server on your own machine in port 4567.
 To view it, visit <http://localhost:4567/hi> in your web browser.
-Finally stop the web server by pressing Ctrl+C.
+It should show the *Hello World!* text.

 ![Your first web server is working](sinatra-hello-world.png)

 [View solution](https://github.com/orfjackal/web-intro-project/commit/d89cf7c04e9840963a2f21778eb7b4a5cc18c102)

+Finally stop the web server by pressing `Ctrl+C` in your terminal.
+Try refreshing the page in your web browser.
+It should now show an error message because there is no more a web server to connect to.

 ### Making file changes visible

 Always when you change your application, you will need to stop and restart the web server.
 To stop the web server running in your terminal, press `Ctrl+C`.
 To start it again without having to type the command, press `Up` and then `Enter`.

-Try it a couple of times by changing the text that the server shows.
-If you get tired of doing that, Sinatra's FAQ contains instructions on [how to reload the application automatically][sinatra-reloading] when a file is changed.
+Change the text that the `/hi` route returns and check in your web browser that it shows the new text.
+Repeat this a couple of times.
+Observe how the web browser still shows the old text if you don't restart the server.

+Programmers don't like doing things that the computer can do for them, so there are tools for [automatically restarting the web server][sinatra-reloading] whenever a file is changed.
+You should have installed the `rerun` tool as part of the install guide.
+Let's try it out.

+Start the server with the command `rerun ruby app.rb` in your terminal.
+Try changing the text that the `/hi` route returns a couple more times, but notice how you don't need to restart the web server yourself.
+The `rerun` command will restart it automatically every time that you save the file (it may take a couple of seconds, so you might see an error message if you reload the page in your web browser quickly).

 ## Static site on a web server